-A Brief History on Women’s Self-Defense in the United States.
+A Brief History on Women’s Self Defense in NYC.

 In 1905, when telephone operator Nellie Griffin, was on her way home from work, she was harassed by a man after rebuking his advances.
 He continued to follow her home and at one point grabbed onto her arm.
 Frustrated and offended, she clenched her fist and punched him square in the face.
 She later explained to a male reporter, “If you could be forced to stand everlasting insults that a woman is, you could understand why I acted as I did tonight.
 I have waited too long for some bystander to take up the fight for me, but no one ever volunteered, I was compelled to assert my rights.”